Tenama-hub/Linux_guide_for_Legion/README.md

 ### [GearLever](https://flathub.org/en/apps/it.mijorus.gearlever)
 Front-end Appimage manager.
 Allows "installing" said packages, without needing to fetch them in the file manager.
 # __Battery saving tools__
-Battery life on linux is not great, as it was not optimized for all hardware.
-This section will help you increase battery and get it on par with windows or even better.
 The tool that comes bundled with your distribution of choice should be good enough.
 ### WARNING
 * Some of the tools will not work together with the rest (exceptions may apply).
 Make sure you remove all the tools besides the one you want to currently use.